 Learning Objectives: Microcontrollers, Electronics (Design, Soldering)

 A Proportional-Integral-Differential (PID) controller is a device used to make educated guesses with a system’s history to predict its future and to control physical parameters using that knowledge.
-For example, most thermostats use PID controllers- they look at the current temperature, where it’s going (derivative) and where it’s been (integral).
-In this project, team members will learn how to program a microcontroller (MCU), specifically an Arduino development board which utilizes the ATmega328p, to control the water temperature of a large tank.
-This will include how to interpret analog signals from a thermocouple, how to store and manipulate data for PID control, and how to output a pseudo-analog signal to control a heating element.
+For example, most cars use PID controllers to control their speed – they look at the current speed, where it’s going (derivative) and where it’s been (integral).
+In this project, team members will design a car together, and learn how to program a microcontroller (MCU), specifically an Arduino development board which utilizes the ATmega328p, to control the movement of the car so that it maintains a certain distance with the object in front of it.
+This will include how to interpret signals from a distance sensor, how to store and manipulate data for PID control, and how to output a signal to control the motion of the car.